Employee Leaves, Holidays, and Other Absences

 Once an application is approved, the awarding of leave is dependent upon availability of leave donated by other employees.

 Shared leave covers only the duration of the medical condition, up to a maximum of six months, for which the leave was approved and cannot be awarded twice for the same condition.
 Shared leave cannot be used intermittently or on a reduced work schedule except during the thirty days following an employee's return to work after an approved shared leave absence, and then only for follow-up care that is directly related to the initial condition.

 2. Application for Shared Leave

-An employee requesting shared leave must submit a signed Shared Leave Request (pdf) through the employee's department to the Division of Human Resources.
+An employee requesting shared leave must submit a signed Shared Leave Request through the employee's department to Human Resources.
 The request must include complete medical information from a health care provider.

-A Shared Leave Review Committee, made up of at least two unclassified employees representing unclassified employee requests, and at least two classified employees representing classified employee requests, will consider the completed application and submit a recommendation to the appropriate University administrator ― the Provost for requests by unclassified employees and the Associate Vice President for Human Resources for requests by classified employees.
+A Shared Leave Review Committee, made up of at least two unclassified employees representing unclassified employee requests, and at least two university support staff representing university support staff requests, will consider the completed application and submit a recommendation to the appropriate University administrator ― the Provost for requests by unclassified employees and the Associate Vice President for Human Resources for requests by university support staff.

 Applicants will be notified of approval or denial by email or letter.